rtouzani/ofeli/demos/1D/README.md

-Here is a list of simple demo programs in 1D using OFELI:
+This folder contains a list of simple demo programs in 1D using OFELI.
+The library ofeli must have been installed before running these tests.

-- An elliptic 2-point value problem: elliptic
+1. An elliptic 2-point value problem: elliptic

 A demo program to solve a 1D elliptic equation and compute discretization error.
 To execute the program, type